specy-network/specy/README.md

 #### Deposit token

-When a task is executed, a handling fee will be deducted, so users need to deposit a certain number of tokens into the module in advance, otherwise the automated tasks created by the user in the future cannot be executed.
+When a task is executed, a handling fee will be deducted, so users need use `deposit-balance` cmd to deposit a certain number of tokens into the module in advance, otherwise the automated tasks created by the user in the future cannot be executed.
 ```bash
 specyd tx specy deposit-balance \
     1000000000stake \